 - 4 dashes Dale DeGroff’s pimento aromatic bitters

-Garnish with a cherry, lemon peel or both.
+Garnish with a cherry, a lemon twist or both.